 6. AFTER APPLYING, WHEN DO WE KNOW IF WE HAVE BEEN CHOSEN FOR SURE?

-We will accept about 100–150 bands for involvement on some portion of the Extreme Tour this summer.
+We plan to accept about 100–150 bands for involvement on some portion of the Extreme Tour this summer.
 We will begin making actual selections in March/April and all selections will be completed by the end of May.
 All bands will have been notified by early June, and many bands will have been notified even earlier than that.

 Once we have approved bands for involvement in some portion of the Tour, the bands that have been approved will select the dates they are actually available from the schedule of events for this summer/fall, which we will provide them with when we notify them that they have been approved.